jstray/deepform/README.md

 Can we replicate this data extraction using modern deep learning techniques?
 This project aimed to find out, and successfully extracted the easiest of the fields (total amount) at 90% accuracy using a relatively simple network.

 ## How it works
 I settled on a relatively simple design, using a fully connected three-layer network trained on 20 token windows of the data.
 Each token is hashed to an integer mod 500, then converted to 1-hot representation and embedded into 32 dimensions.
-This embedding is combined with geometry information (bounding box and page number) and also some hand-crafted "hint" features, such as the number of digit characters in the string.
+This embedding is combined with geometry information (bounding box and page number) and also some hand-crafted "hint" features, such as whether the token matches a regular expression for dollar amounts.
 For details, see [the talk](https://www.youtube.com/watch?v=uNN59kJQ7CA).

 Although 90% is a good result, it's probably not high enough for production use.
 However, I believe this approach has lots of room for improvement.
 The advantage of this type of system is that it can elegantly integrate multiple manual extraction methods — the "hint" features — each of which can be individually crappy.
 The network actually learns when to trust each method.
 In ML speak this is "boosting over weak learners."